custom-dev-tools/wampserver-ssl-auto-config/README.md

 Adding a development domain to your `config.ini` file will add it to this folder structure.

 Removing a development domain from your `config.ini` file will not remove it from this folder structure.
-You must remove the folder manually if you no longer want it.
+You must remove the specific folder and files manually if you no longer want them.

 The folder(s) you keep your website(s) code in is not touched at all by this script.